Zenlytic/zenlytic-docs/docs/6_connecting_with_python/6_project/1_project.md

 project = conn.project
 ```

-Using the project object you can look around your entire data model
+Using the project object, you can look around your entire data model.

 ### Models